 Angel Gonzalez – Producer

-From there, the story evolved naturally, with the help of DAVE School students and local Orlando professionals via the schools frequent collaboration with outside studios.
+From there, the story of the Dream Catcher evolved naturally, with the help of DAVE School students and local Orlando professionals via the schools frequent collaboration with outside studios.
 DAVE School’s Marketing Manager Jodie Beckstine, assisted Gonzalez in setting up a meeting with Wonderland Creative Group, based in Orlando.
 “They were pros, and we developed a really good, really cool relationship,” says Gonzalez.